-(This could be the headteacher/designated complaints governor, CEO, Trustee or other staff member providing administrative support).
+(This could be the Headteacher/designated complaints governor, CEO, COO, Operational Safeguarding Lead, Trustee, or other staff member providing administrative support).

-The complaints co-ordinator should:
+The complaints Case Worker should:

-• ensure that the complainant is fully updated at each stage of the procedure;

-- liaise with staff members, headteacher, Chair of Governors, CEO, Governance Professional and Trust (if appropriate) to ensure the smooth running of the complaints procedure;

-- be aware of issues regarding:
+- ensure that the complainant is fully updated at each stage of the procedure; - liaise with staff members, Headteacher, Chair of Governors, CEO, Governance Professional and Trust (if appropriate) to ensure the smooth running of the complaints procedure; - be aware of issues regarding:

 - sharing third party information;

 - additional support.
 This may be needed by complainants when making a complaint including interpretation support or where the complainant is a child or young person.

 - keep records.